 A choice made by one individual or company can still make a big dent.
 And it especially matters if you trade that company’s stock.
 Therefore, traders engage in microeconomics regularly.

-No less important is macroeconomics since it plays a big factor in how to determine market conditions.
+Macroeconomics is No less important since it plays a big factor in determining market conditions.
 Macroeconomics focuses on the economy as a whole.

 In other words, it’s the big picture.
-Macroeconomics takes into account phenomena such as GDP, inflation, unemployment, and consumer confidence.
-Notably, it’s these things that influence whether the market is bullish or bearish.
+Macroeconomics considers GDP, inflation, unemployment, and consumer confidence.
+Notably, these things influence whether the market is bullish or bearish.

 The Great Depression is an excellent example of the power of macroeconomics.
 The stock market crashed.
 Bank runs ensued.
 People lost savings and properties.

 Prices dropped.
 Unemployment soared.
 Suddenly, people who partied during the Roaring 20s found themselves destitute.
 I remember learning about this era as a young child.